When you get an injury that needs crutches, everything may feel completely new to you.

 - Broaden your support base to improve your balance and stability

-“When a patient is asked to remain non-weight-bearing they assume that they cannot let their foot touch the ground,” says Hartmann.
-“We let them know that is ok to set their foot on the ground to help them keep their balance.
-Losing your balance can lead to putting all you weight on your extremity.”
+“When a patient is asked to remain non-weight-bearing, they assume that they cannot let their foot touch the ground,” Carl said.
+“We let them know that is OK to set their foot on the ground to help them keep their balance.
+Losing your balance can lead to putting all your weight on your extremity.”

-“When the crutches are adjusted correctly you should be able to bear your weight through your hands,” says Hartmann.
+“When the crutches are adjusted correctly, you should be able to bear your weight through your hands,” he said.

-When you’re using crutches, make sure you never support yourself with your armpits, but instead use the handgrips for support.
+When you’re using crutches, make sure you never support yourself with your armpits but instead use the handgrips for support.
 If you are struggling with how to make crutches more comfortable, you can purchase cushioned covers.
-Or, you may consider an alternative like a wheelchair, walker or even a knee walker.
+Or you may consider an alternative like a wheelchair, a walker or knee walker.

 Most of all, remember to take it one day at a time.
 When walking, don’t try to move too quickly and listen to your body when it may need to rest.
-Don’t get too heavy-hearted because crutches are usually a short-term treatment, and you’ll be back on both feet in no time.
+Remember, crutches are usually a short-term treatment, and you should be back on both feet in no time.